kirill-linnik/dragons/README.md

 ## Synopsis

-Based on http://www.dragonsofmugloar.com/ test assessment where I wanted to try out things haven't done before: `ES6` with `NodeJS`, `NPM` and set of modules like `request-promise`.
+Based on http://www.dragonsofmugloar.com/ test assignment where I wanted to try out things haven't done before: `ES6` with `NodeJS`, `NPM` and set of modules like `request-promise`.